 A key development is that the technological advances in processors and sensors that made computers and smartphones better and cheaper are also benefiting robots.
 It's getting easier to equip robots with powerful sensing and computing systems.
 Another benefit is that researchers don't have to keep reinventing the wheel when it comes to assembling a robot, and that means they can pay more attention to robotics software.

-We need better AI for robots
+AI for robots

 Robotics software is a big deal.
 Without effective and robust algorithms, a robot will never be able to accomplish much.
 Tools for robot simulation, control, and learning are getting better, but many roboticists would like to see them improving at an even faster rate.
 There's hope that recent advances in artificial intelligence (AI) could give robotics a major boost, and that is currently a very active area of research.